HOME

 We've learned about a lot of new fruits and veggies!

-Recently, Erik and I met a lot of kids with food allergies.
+Erik and I have met a lot of kids with food allergies.
 It's not fun giving up some of your favorite snacks, so we added this recipe page to our website to give kids ideas for fun alternatives.
 Diets with more fruits and veggies can be fun.
 Erik and I like to invent new recipes and have raw parties with friends.
 We will continue to add new recipes.

 ~Courtney